MicrosoftDocs/office-docs-powershell/spmt/spmt-ps/spmt/Start-SPMTMigration.md

 ```

 ### -ParametersValidationOnly
-Validate the parameters: check source access permissions, source existence and if TargetUrl is valid.
+Validate the parameters: check source access permissions, source existence and if the TargetUrl is valid.

 ```yaml
 Type: SwitchParameter